 Epping Forest National Park, Queensland, Australia

-Introduce for cattle grazing, buffel grass is a highly invasive plant taking over large areas of Australia.
-It outcompetes native species, increases biomass and gives fuels large, hot bushfires.
+Introduced for cattle grazing, buffel grass is a highly invasive plant taking over large areas of Australia.
+It outcompetes native species, increases biomass and fuels large, hot bushfires.

 Central Queensland, Australia.